NITCbase/nitcbase.github.io/docs/Roadmap/Stage09.md

 Contrary to what we are used to, the implementation of the `Frontend::select_attrlist_from_table_where()` function involves more than just a call to a lower layer method.
 Since this operation is a combination of both selection and projection, it requires calls to both the corresponding methods.

 The function implementation involves creating an intermediate relation which holds the result of one of the operations.
-The second operation is done on this intermediate relation, following which the intermediate relation is deleted.
+The second operation is done on this intermediate relation, and the result gives us the required target relation.
+The intermediate relation is then deleted.
 NITCbase reserves the name of this intermediate relation as `.temp` (available to you as the constant [TEMP](/constants)).

 <details>
 <summary>Frontend/Frontend.cpp</summary>